boyski/pmaudit/README.md

 pmash, as the shell wrapper.
 We use its --multiline option to more accurately reflect how make normally runs commands (normally make runs a line at a time and ends the recipe if any of them fail).
-We also use the --json option which records much more information than --depsfile.
+We also use the --json option which records  more information than --depsfile.

 [*] With apologies for the implied classism and sexism :-)